 Katikati is known as ‘New Zealand’s Mural Town’ and is home to our country’s largest outdoor art gallery.
 About 75 pieces of art depicting the history of this bustling rural town adorn walls on the town’s buildings.
 Sculptures, carvings, mosaics and tapestries are also on display in the town.
 More recently Katikati has also become known as the Avocado Capital of New Zealand with the majority of the production of fruit coming from Katikati.

-The Katikati Visitor Information Centre is open seven days a week in the centre of town at the Arts Junction for all visitor information and material regarding accommodation, shops and services as well as local and regional events.
+The Katikati Visitor Information Centre is open seven days a week in the centre of town at the Arts Junction for all visitor information on accommodation, shops and services as well as local and regional events.

 Katikati was settled in 1875 by settlers from County Tyrone in Ireland through the Orange Institution.
 The settlement was established by the Irishman George Vesey Stewart.
 The land upon which the town was built was bought from local Maori and was given to the settlers by the government.